eudoxia0/eudoxia0.github.io/article/_posts/2026-06-25-no-one-escapes-the-permanent-underclass.md

 AIs collaborate have an advantage over a purely top-down AI-run polity?
 But in today's world, all political actors are human.
 Churchill and Stalin and Mao had different personalities, but they were more similar to each other than anyone is to a superintelligent AI.
-In a heterogenous world, where some polities are fully human, and some polities are a mix of human and superintelligent AI actors, the equilibrium changes.
+In a heterogeneous world, where some polities are fully human, and some polities are a mix of human and superintelligent AI actors, the equilibrium changes.
 An analogous situation might be: a democracy of great apes or dolphins or otherwise smart mammals vs. an autocracy of humans.
 The humans win, because "democracy vs. autocracy" is irrelevant when you have such a vast difference in intelligence.
 So the advantage accrues to states that minimize human control.
 There is no honour among thieves, analogously, there is no solidarity between [Leviathan][levi] and the natural man that built it.

 And so, in the end, what's left is states run top to bottom by machines.
 And you might ask: "why would we abolish ourselves like this?".
 But natural selection is